andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/direction-and-wrap.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 All child containers have width set to 25%, so only four of them can fit into one line.
-With `flex-wrap: wrap` applied to the flex parent container, the fifth item is allowed to create a new a line to satisfy its `width` property.
+With `flex-wrap: wrap` applied to the flex parent container, the fifth item is allowed to create a new a line.

 The `flex-wrap` property can have one of three values:

 - `nowrap`, the default value, prevents child containers from creating new lines by forcing them to fit into a single one.
 - `wrap` allows child containers to create new lines when it is required by their styles.
-- `wrap-reverse` takes the behavior of `wrap`, but a new line is created on above the existing ones.
+- `wrap-reverse` takes the behavior of `wrap`, but the new lines are created above the existing ones.

 ## Practice